digidotcom/idigi-python-monitor-api/README.md

 -------------
 The Push Monitoring API is very easy to use.
 Following the usage pattern detailed above a Push Monitor can be created and used in the following manner.

-First, import the api and create a push client object with your client credentials.
+First, import the api and create a push client object with your iDigi login credentials.

 ```python
 from idigi_monitor_api import push_client